martinber/noaa-apt/docs/usage.md

 ### Bad contrast, dark images

-Currently the program does not adjust the contrast of the image after demodulation, so you should edit the contrast with some editing software.
+TODO: Now the program automatically adjusts the contrast.

 I use GIMP and the tool _Colors > Levels_.
 You can pick a white spot and a black spot as you can see on this screenshot.